Jordan396/Giraph-1.2.0-Installation/README.md

-# Giraph-1.2.0-Installation on Google VM
+# Giraph 1.2.0 Installation on Google VM
 ## Overview
-With the latest changes in [Giraph](http://giraph.apache.org/), the installation guide on Giraph's official website has become outdated.
-For new users who are keen to explore Giraph, simply following the official guide may result in much frustration due to issues with mismatched dependencies.
+With the latest changes, the installation guide on [Giraph's official website](http://giraph.apache.org/) has become outdated.
+For new users who are keen to explore Giraph, simply following the website's guide may result in much frustration due to issues with mismatched dependencies.
 Furthermore, users who are not running on an *Ubuntu* system may find it difficult to get started.

-Consequently, I have adapted from the [official guide](http://giraph.apache.org/quick_start.html) to create this updated guide.
-In what follows, we shall create a VM instance on *Google Cloud Platform* that will run on an *Ubuntu* operating system.
-The purpose of this is to allow non-Ubuntu users to get started.
+I have adapted from the [official guide](http://giraph.apache.org/quick_start.html) to create this updated guide.
+In what follows, we shall create a VM instance on *Google Cloud Platform* that will run on an *Ubuntu* OS.
+Even if *Ubuntu* is not your native OS, using a VM instance will help you get along just fine.
 We will then deploy Giraph on a single-node, pseudo-distributed Hadoop cluster.

 The deployment uses the following software/configuration: